Pintopie/local-rag-system/README.md

 ## 9. License

 This project is licensed under the MIT License - see the LICENSE file for details.
-(Note: A `LICENSE` file is not included in the provided context.
-You may want to create one.)